 It is the policy of the Trolleybus Museum at Sandtoft to promote access for all with regard to the Museum’s facilities and attractions as far as that is possible.
-Where full access is not possible - for example, most of our historic trolleybuses and diesel buses were not designed with people with mobility problems accessing them in mind - our staff will offer assistance to the best of their ability.
+Where full access is not possible - for example, most of our historic trolleybuses and diesel buses were not designed with people with mobility problems in mind - our staff will offer assistance to the best of their ability.

 Designated disabled parking spaces are provided as close to the Museum’s entrance building as possible.
 Please note that on our busier open days (e.g. Sandtoft Gathering Day) our normal car parking area is used for displays, so car parking will be further away from the entrance than normal.
 All car parking is free.

 Guide dogs and other assistance dogs are welcome throughout the Museum.